-The targeted water quality goal for each of the lakes in this report is to meet the State's numeric criteria for pH (6.5 SU).
-For purposes of water quality modeling, a target Acid Neutralizing Capacity (ANC) value of 3.0 mg/L was found to correlate with a pH of 6.5 SU.
-It is generally considered that ANC values at 2.5 mg/L or above provide adequate buffering of acid inputs to protect aquatic life.
+The water quality goal for each of the lakes is to meet the State's numeric criteria for pH (6.5 SU).
+For purposes of water quality modeling, a target Acid Neutralizing Capacity (ANC) of 6.24 mg/L CaCO3 was found to correlate with a pH of 6.5 SU.